reckhou/MidiBard/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L3L6CQMMD)

-MidiBard is an FF14 Bard plugin based on the Dalamud framework, which supports bard performance by MIDI files or keyboards.
+`MidiBard 2` is an FF14 Bard plugin based on the Dalamud framework, which supports bard performance by MIDI files or keyboards.
 It was originally authored by [akira0245](https://github.com/akira0245/MidiBard), now developed by [Ori](https://github.com/reckhou/MidiBard) and other developers after he quit for real-life reasons.

-# Why MidiBard?
+# Why MidiBard 2?

 * No need to set key bindings and hotbars on your every bards.
 * Minimal delay on playing notes, never drop any notes in crowded areas.
 Suits especially well for fast and busy songs.